Connect to Work

 Funder: Department for Work and Pensions (DWP)

-Project status: Mobilising
+Project status: Live

 Delivery partner: Various - please see below

-Key contact: Work and Health Team
+Key contact: Health and Employability Team

 Key contact email: connecttowork@northeast-ca.gov.uk